Museum Spring & Summer Opening Times

-From Monday 12th February 2018 we will open 7 days a week until early December.
-The Museum is open 10am until 4.30pm.
+From Monday 12th February 2018 we will open 7 days a week until early December when we open weekends only until mid February.

 The Workshop/Office is open weekdays only 0830 - 1630 and can be contacted on 01425 616644 during these times.

 BIKERS!!
 Travelling from Lyndhurst, if you set your sat nav to 'quickest route' this might take you along Beckley Lane which is not an easy road to ride with pot holes and sharp bends!
 Keep going on the A35 until you see the brown sign for the Motorcycle Museum using the B3055 on your left.

 When travelling to visit us please be aware of the congestion that often occurs at Lyndhurst - there are alternative routes around Lyndhurst to the Museum.

 In adverse weather conditions or if you are travelling any great distance please contact the Museum on 01425 620777 to check that the Museum is open.

 The Museum Trust is very sad to hear that Luigi passed away at the weekend after a stroke.

 Born 19 September 1929 in Horgen) Luigi was a Swiss former motorcycle road racer.
 He was three times world champion in the 125 cc class of the Grand Prix road racing championship, in 1962, 1964, and 1966.
 Taveri made his world championship debut in the 1954 season, racing in the 500 cc class on an Norton motorcycle.
 In 1955, he took his first win in the 125 cc race at the Spanish Grand Prix.
 He took one more win in 1955, in the 250 cc class at the Dutch TT.
 He participated in the Isle of Man TT on several occasions from 1955 to 1966 with three victories and several second placing amongst his results.
 During his career he rode for MV Agusta, and became a works rider for Ducati, MZ, Kreidler and in 1961 for Honda.